int19h/jbomohi/dict/konjaku/comments.md

 I think konjaku sounds more phonemic similar to it's french counterpart than koinka.
 And it is a culturally fu'ivla after all.

+## 2011-08-10T17:16:19Z — phma (comment 600, on definition 19846, in reply to 598)

+Re: Not brandy

+I said "arum", not "a rum" :) An arum is a plant with flowers borne on a spadix, at least some with male flowers and female flowers on different parts of the spadix, which is enveloped by a spathe.
+Taro (samcrtaro, in the see also section) is another arum used as food.

+To me "konjaku" sounds pretty close to both "cognac" and "konnyaku".